JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 using ImageInspector
 ```

-The difference between `add` and `dev` commands is, that the `dev` command tracks the current state of the package folder and not the concrete git commit in some branch.
+The difference between `add` and `dev` commands is that the `dev` command tracks the package folder's current state and not the concrete git commit in some branch.
 It means that we do not have to update the package to get the latest functionality.
 But there is a problem: a package can only be loaded once per Julia session.
-It means, that once we run `using` or `import` command for some package in development mode and then we make some changes in the code these changes will not be applied (even if we run `using` or `import` again).
-As an example, we can add the `greet` function to the` ImageInspector` package, which is already loaded in the current Julia session.
+Once we run the `using` or `import` command for some package in development mode, and then we make some changes in the code, these changes will not be applied (even if we run `using` or `import` again).
+For example, we can add the `greet` function to the `ImageInspector` package, which is already loaded in the current Julia session.

 ```julia
 module ImageInspector